AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-wf-and-frame.md

 # Configure the [!DNL Workfront] and [!DNL Frame.io] integration

 The Workfront administrator enables the integration between Workfront and Frame.io by configuring the default Frame.io account in the Setup area and then designating Frame.io users in Workfront.
-This allows the project coordinator to plan and initiate work using Workfront Projects and formal review and approval workflows.
+This allows the project coordinator to plan and initiate work using Workfront projects and review and approval workflows.

 ## Access requirements